I tried deploying an AI agent to AgentCore using AgentCore CLI

 Aspect AgentCore CLI Starter Toolkit

-Implementation The CLI itself is provided as a Node.js package (@aws/agentcore), and currently generates Python agents A Python-based toolkit.
-It provides a quickstart for Python, plus guides for TypeScript agents
+Implementation CLI itself is provided as a Node.js package (@aws/agentcore), currently generating Python agents Python-based toolkit.
+Offers Python quickstart and also provides guides for TypeScript agents

-User Experience Uses commands like agentcore create along with an interactive terminal UI CLI-based usage.
-While it's interactive, it doesn't have the terminal UI experience of AgentCore CLI
+User Experience Commands like agentcore create plus interactive terminal UI CLI-based usage.
+While interactive, it doesn't provide the terminal UI experience of AgentCore CLI

-Infrastructure Generated projects include agentcore/cdk/, allowing CDK-based infrastructure management The create command can automatically generate CDK/Terraform templates. https://dev.classmethod.jp/articles/bedrock-agentcore-starter-toolkit-create-command/ However, you need to run separate commands for deployment.
+Infrastructure Generated projects include agentcore/cdk/ for CDK-based infrastructure management The create command can automatically generate CDK/Terraform templates. https://dev.classmethod.jp/articles/bedrock-agentcore-starter-toolkit-create-command/ However, you need to run deployment commands separately.

-Recommendation for new users The official README suggests Starter Toolkit users uninstall and switch to this, indicating it's the preferred choice for new users Still usable, but if you're starting fresh, it's better to check out AgentCore CLI first
+Recommendation for new users The official README advises Starter Toolkit users to uninstall it, suggesting this is the natural choice for new users Still usable, but for new users, checking out AgentCore CLI first seems to be the recommended approach

-The Starter Toolkit covered similar functionality, but AgentCore CLI provides a more polished developer experience with its terminal UI wizards, rating scale presets, and CDK-based infrastructure management.
+While the Starter Toolkit covered similar functionality, AgentCore CLI offers a more refined developer experience with its terminal UI wizards, rating scale presets, and CDK-based infrastructure management.

-So which one should we use?
-Will they continue to be updated?
+The question is, which one should we use?
+Will they both continue to be updated?

 https://github.com/aws/agentcore-cli/issues/317#issuecomment-3936726654

-When Minorun asked this question in an issue, the response was that AgentCore CLI is the standard going forward and is recommended for use now.
-It seems reasonable to choose AgentCore CLI for new development or when in doubt.
+When Minorun asked this question in an Issue, the response was that AgentCore CLI is the future standard and is recommended for use starting now.
+For new development or when in doubt, it seems AgentCore CLI is the way to go.

 Terminal UI

 One interesting feature of AgentCore CLI is its interactive terminal UI.
-You can launch it by running agentcore without arguments.
+Running agentcore without arguments launches it.

 Command